ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 ![Pull Request Tab](Contribute_pr1.jpg "Pull Request Tab")

 There are three ways (four, if you have write access to the repository) of making a pull request.
-Each of the ways are separated by a plan header, and all of them will lead to the same outcome.
+Each of the ways are separated by a plan header, and all of them will lead to the creation of a PR.
 Pick your favourite plan and stick to it.

 To begin, go to your own forked repository.